Physical remnant of electroweak theta angles: Introduction

-On the other hand, the $U(1)$ theta angle may become physical if the gauge theory is formulated on a non-simply connected manifold~\cite{Witten:1995gf, Verlinde:1995mz, Olive:2000yy}.
-Such a construction can be realized in an interferometer setup with finite magnetic helicity~\cite{Hsu:2010jm, Hsu:2011sx}, or by considering nontrivial topological features beyond the visible universe~\cite{Cao:2013na, Cao:2017ocv, Zhitnitsky:2023jvp}.
+On the other hand, the $U(1)$ theta angle may become physical if the gauge theory is formulated on a compact and non-simply connected spacetime manifold~\cite{Witten:1995gf, Verlinde:1995mz, Olive:2000yy}.
+Such a construction can be realized by considering nontrivial topological features beyond the visible universe, or in an effective background from a laboratory setup~\cite{Hsu:2010jm, Hsu:2011sx, Cao:2013na, Cao:2017ocv, Zhitnitsky:2023jvp}.
 An effective $U(1)$ theta angle $\bar \theta_\text{QED}$ can be included in quantum electrodynamics (QED), since it is invariant under a vector rotation of quarks and leptons.
-One may ask: is $\bar \theta_\text{QED}$ is a remnant of SM $SU(2)$ and $U(1)$ theta angles after electroweak symmetry breaking (EWSB), or must it be introduced as an explicit symmetry breaking parameter?
-In what follows, we will show that beside the well-known $\bar \theta_\text{QCD}$, there is another combination of SM theta angles which are invariant under any chiral rotation of quarks and leptons.
-This new invariant combination coincides with $\bar \theta_\text{QED}$, which may lead to physical observables measurable by experiments.
+One may ask: is $\bar \theta_\text{QED}$ a remnant of the SM $SU(2)$ and $U(1)$ theta angles after electroweak symmetry breaking (EWSB), or must it be introduced as an explicit symmetry breaking parameter?
+In what follows, we will show that besides the well-known $\bar \theta_\text{QCD}$, there is another combination of the SM theta angles which are invariant under any chiral rotation of quarks and leptons.
+This new invariant combination can be identified with $\bar \theta_\text{QED}$, which should be viewed as an independent parameter of the SM, and may lead to physical observables measurable by experiments.